Commando (comics): Themes and stories

-In the early years, all of Commando stories were devoted to the Second World War but in more recent decades, the comic has extended its range to a variety of conflicts including the First World War, the Cold War, Spanish Civil War, the Falklands, Korea, Vietnam and even ancient and medieval conflicts.
-A handful of issues have also dealt with fictional conflicts such as civil wars fought between imaginary states and there have even been a small number of Western and a science fiction stories released by Commando.
-One example was issue no 4139-Rebel Army, set in immediate aftermath of the US Civil War in the 1860s.
-Another was issue no 2774-Space Watch, a science-fiction adventure about spaceship battles.
-In more recent decades, Commando have been also willing to portray conflicts through the viewpoint of soldiers on the opposite side.
-Issues such as #2598-Let Me Fly & #2713-The Flying Musketeers portrayed World War II from the experiences of German combatants whilst #2574-Giant Duel was a story about Italian air-force bomber crews in World War II.
-Issue No 2445-Iron Cross Yank featured a German ex-Luftwaffe pilot who is allowed to join the US air-force and fight in the Korean War.
-Issue No 1168-Thunderbolt was notable for including a sympathetic portrayal of a Japanese pilot.
+In the early years, all of Commando stories were set during the Second World War but in more recent decades, the comic has extended its range to a variety of conflicts including the First World War, the Cold War, Spanish Civil War, the Falklands, Korea, Vietnam, the Napoleonic Wars and conflicts in the medieval & ancient eras.
+A handful of issues have also dealt with fictional conflicts such as civil wars fought between imaginary states.

+Commando has also featured stories that have crossed into other genres such as horror, supernatural and science-fiction.
+There were early examples that, although set in the Second World War, incorporated these alternate genres in their stories such as #808 Haunted Skies (1974), #1180 Island of Horror (1977) and #1495 Out of the Future (1981).
+By the 1990s, Commando was featuring such genres in settings other than WW2.
+One example was issue #2774 Space Watch (1994), a science-fiction adventure about spaceship battles.

+Since the mid-1970s, Commando has been also willing to portray conflicts through the viewpoint of soldiers on the opposite side.
+Issues such as #1350 Private Schultz's War (1979), #2598 Let Me Fly (1992), #2713 The Flying Musketeers (1993) and #2841 Hero of the Reich (1995) portrayed World War II from the experiences of German combatants.
+The issue #2574-Giant Duel (1992) was a story told from the perspective of Italian combatants in WW2.
+Issues #922 A Question of Honour (1975) and #1168 Thunderbolt (1977) featured respectful portrayals of Japanese combatants.